 - No courses in typing, shorthand or keyboarding will apply toward the degree.

 - No more than two hours in Student Leadership Development I and II will apply toward the degree.

 - Duplicate credit - except for courses identified as repeatable courses, students will not receive credit for repeated courses (taking the same course twice), whether taken at The University of Toledo or elsewhere.

 - The college reserves the right to deny credit for other specific courses (including most SKLS and some UC courses) and for blanket technical credit not applicable to a student’s specific program.

 - A maximum of 2 credits of sport and physical courses are applicable toward a degree.

-Every student must complete either a departmental major or an interdepartmental or interdisciplinary major.
+Every student must complete either a departmental major or an interdisciplinary major.
 Courses given in other colleges of the University may be credited to the major only with the approval of the Dean of the College of Arts and Letters upon recommendation of the Department Chair.
 Waiver of a required course or the substitution of a course from another department does not necessarily reduce the minimum credits required in the major.